AlanZhangUCSC/lab_notebook/README.md

 Actually, another feature I can add for read filtering is throwing away reads mapping to spurious nodes on the tree with node phylogenetic siginificance.
 Will try it out maybe tomorrow.
 And maybe skip over the EM step entirely for filtering and assigning reads to divergent trees like this here?

+## 12/11/2025

+I think I will try to make a pretty figure today.
+Strategy:

+1. Condense the tree by families
+2. subsample the family tree
+3. plot the family tree and highlight the Elephantidae family
+4. plot the detailed Elephantidae family tree and annotate with reads assigned